Strikes: Nurses’ union leader urges Government to ‘do the decent thing’

 “That’s the only respectful and decent thing to do, and let’s bring these strikes to a conclusion.”

+But inflation has since soared, with RPI standing at 14.2% in September.

+The Government has implemented the recommendations of the independent pay review body, which gave nurses a rise of about 4.75%, with a guaranteed minimum of £1,400.

-The RCN has asked for a 5% above inflation pay rise but Health Secretary Steve Barclay has declined to discuss pay when meeting union officials.
+Health Secretary Steve Barclay has declined to discuss pay when meeting union officials but said his door was open to discuss other areas of nursing.

+Ms Cullen said public support for nurses was “immense” and it was up to the Prime Minister, Rishi Sunak, to end the industrial action.

+She told PA: “No nurse wants to do this.
+And certainly no patient deserves it.
+But this is completely now on his desk to actually bring a resolution to this.”

 It comes as fears grow over the impact of an ambulance strike on Wednesday, when thousands of paramedics, technicians, control room workers and other staff walk out.